kpriorRincon/InternProj2025/ReadMe.md

 ## 🔧 Key Components
 - **`Final_Product/`**: Contains everything needed to run the project
-- **`Experimentation`**: Contains every file created during the course of the summer.
+- **`Experimentation/`**: Contains every file created during the course of the summer.
 Includes: code that made it to the final product and code that didn't